tomoisme/Saputra.CO.ID/content/news/coal-fertilizers-export-to-us/index.md

 - src: "foto-pelepasan-pengiriman-ke-glogens-usa.jpg"
   title: "Pelepasan Pengiriman Barang Ke Glogens USA"
   name: fimg
+summary: "JAKARTA - Good news comes from the national fertilizer industry.
+Coal fertilizer by R. Umar Hasan Saputra was officially exported to the United States on Wednesday, February 9."
 ---

 JAKARTA - Good news comes from the national fertilizer industry.
 Coal fertilizer by R. Umar Hasan Saputra was officially exported to the United States on Wednesday, February 9.